aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 ### Running

-* Set all parameters to the desired values;
+* Set all of the following parameters to desired values;

-•  	R - row limiting parameter                                                                                      Location: DecicionTree.cs line 37
+R - row limiting parameter                                                                                      Location: DecicionTree.cs line 37
-•	V - Validation set size set (as a proportion of the full dataset)                                               Location: DecicionTree.cs line 646
-•	i – the number of times to perform our optimisation cycle                                                       Location: DecicionTree.cs line 662
+V - Validation set size set (as a proportion of the full dataset)                                               Location: DecicionTree.cs line 646 i – the number of times to perform our optimisation cycle                                                       Location: DecicionTree.cs line 662
-•	X – number of optimisation iterations implemented before re-selecting a random subset of our validation set     Location: DecicionTree.cs line 670
+X – number of optimisation iterations implemented before re-selecting a random subset of our validation set     Location: DecicionTree.cs line 670
-•	Vi - Validation subset size (as a proportion of the validation set)                                             Location: DecicionTree.cs line 774
+Vi - Validation subset size (as a proportion of the validation set)                                             Location: DecicionTree.cs line 774
-•	D – Dataset (path to CSV file where dataset to be classified is stored)                                         Location: DecicionTree.cs line 811
+D – Dataset (path to CSV file where dataset to be classified is stored)                                         Location: DecicionTree.cs line 811
-•	K – number of partitions to split our data into for k-fold cross validation (default: 10)                       Location: DecicionTree.cs line 811
+K – number of partitions to split our data into for k-fold cross validation (default: 10)                       Location: DecicionTree.cs line 811
-•   Results - desired name of output .xlsx file                                                                     Location: DecisionTree.cs line 881
+Results - desired name of output .xlsx file                                                                     Location: DecisionTree.cs line 881

 Note that both the training and test set sizes, Tr and T, are implicitly determined by the value of K.
 I.e if K=10, Tr=90% and T = 10%    or   if k=5, Tr=80% and T =20%.

-* To initiate the program, run Program.cs Main method
+* To start the program, run Program.cs Main method

 ### Capabilities & Restrictions

-Accepted Data Types:
+Both continuous and categorical variables are permitted.
+Accepted Data Types: Double, Int, String
-* -Double
-* -Int
-* -String

 Input CSV file:
-* -Target attribute must be in the final column
+* Target attribute must be in the final column
-* -Values must be to a consistent number of decimal places, i.e. if a column contains 3.4, then the value 3 must be stored as 3.0
+* Values must be stored to a consistent number of decimal places, i.e. if a column contains 3.4, then the value 3 must be stored as 3.0
-* -Top row must contain headings (attribute names)
+* Top row must contain headings (attribute names)

 ### Visualisation

-### Features
-What makes this project stand out!?
+After running the C4.5 and optimisation code, a .DOT file will be created and stored in the working directory.
+Open this file with Visual Studio Code, right-click in the console and select 'Preview to the side'.
+This will display a GraphViz generated image of the best decision tree created.

 ### Design
 Design of this project can be broken down into two parts; Data structure selection and class architecture.